Benchmarks & District Assessments

-English and Math students in grades 7, 8 and 11 take a district benchmark twice a year.
-School sites determine specific dates but the window for Benchmark 1 is November and for Benchmark 2 is March.
-English and Math students in grade 9 and 10 take a district benchmark once at the end of the year.
+English and Math students in grades 7, 8, 9, 10 and 11 take a district benchmark twice a year.
+School sites determine specific dates but the window for Benchmark 1 is November and for Benchmark 2 is February.
+In addition, students take a District Writing Assessment in September for all grades 7-12.

 Benchmark assessments are online formative assessments that mimic the format and question types of the end of the year California Assessments (CAASPP).
 These assessments are short (about 15 questions) and are intended to provide teacher and students with information on their progress with a specific set of standards in English and Math.
 These assessments are NOT to be used as a grade in the class, but student participation and effort is important as it helps to guide instructional decisions.